esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 pretty_print_outputs(sentences, model_outputs)
 ```

 This prints the top 5 most likely suggestions to complete the sentences.
-In the first example it shows correctly that the missing token in the first sentence is `capital`, the second example is a bit more ambiguous, but the model at least uses the context to correctly predict a series of items that can be eaten (unfortunately, none of its suggestions sound very tasty); finally, the third example gives almost no information so the model plays it safe and only suggests prepositions or punctuation.
+In the first example it shows correctly that the missing token in the first sentence is `capital`, the second example is a bit more ambiguous, but the model at least uses the context to correctly predict a series of items that can be eaten (unfortunately, none of its suggestions sound very tasty); finally, the third example gives almost no useful context so the model plays it safe and only suggests prepositions or punctuation.
 This already shows some of the weaknesses of the approach.

 # BERT for Text Classification

-We can also use Transformer encoders as the base for text classifiers (assigning a label to a whole sentence).
+We can also use Transformer Encoders as the base for text classifiers (assigning a label to a whole sentence).
 With the parameter `task="text_classification"` the `pipeline()` function will load the provided model and add a linear layer on top.
-This linear layer can be fine-tuned with our own labeled data or we can also load the pre-trained models that are already available in HuggingFace.
+This linear layer can be fine-tuned with our own labeled data or we can also load the fully pre-trained models that are already available in HuggingFace.

 ![BERT as an Emotion Classifier](fig/bert4.png)